• Skip to primary navigation

 These 4-ingredient no-bake chocolate chip cookie balls take less than 10 minutes to make and are a great, wholesome healthy snack anytime of day!

-So I always need to have on-hand healthy kids snacks prepped and practically waiting, which isn’t easy since I have a full-time job with deadlines and conference calls going on while they nap.
+So I always need to have on-hand healthy kids snacks prepped and practically waiting, which isn’t always easy.

-Some days, when I’m caught snack-less by my hungry little kiddos, I will whip up these no-bake chocolate chip cookie balls.
+Days when I’m caught snack-less by my hungry little kiddos, I whip up these no-bake chocolate chip cookie balls.

 It takes less than 10 minutes to make these perfect little balls of soft, sweet, chewy, healthy chocolate chip cookie goodness.

-(We also love these oatmeal raisin no-bake cookie balls and raw date brownie balls.)
+We also love these oatmeal raisin no-bake cookie balls and raw date brownie balls.
+Gotta have snacks, and a variety at that.

 Now, I’ve got a few quick notes and tips coming up below on how to make these no bake cookie balls.
 Just tryin’ to be helpful.